-As you formulate your CBD skincare routine, it’s important to note that CBD should be used regularly for maximum relief.
-That means that CBD topicals need to be used as a preventative.
+As you formulate your CBD skincare routine, it’s important to note that the benefits of CBD for skincare have not yet been proven.
+Still, many people are turning to the cannabinoid as a result of widespread anecdotal reports of success when CBD is used regularly.
+That means that CBD topicals need to first be used as a preventative.
 Then, you can apply spot treatments to help manage sudden flares, but your regular applications are most important.

 There are multiple different CBD skincare products to choose from, all of which may better suit different unique needs.
 For managing most skincare concerns, we recommend a high-quality full spectrum CBD oil or CBD-infused cream.